janik96v/OpenRAG/docs/quick-start.md

 Show me the system statistics
 ```

-Claude will automatically use the appropriate OpenRAG tools!
+Claude will read the file content and use the `ingest_text` tool automatically!

 ## Common Commands